 Company Services are subject to this Agreement, so please read it carefully.

-The Services are a cloud-based payment system by which Company, Bank and Processor serve as an agent for Merchants to receive payments on their behalf.
-Company may also, where requested by a Merchant, perform other services on behalf of Merchant as per the terms hereof and the selections of the Merchant made through its Account.
+The Services are a cloud-based payment system by which Company, Acquirer and Processor enable Merchants to receive payments Company may also, where requested by a Merchant, perform other services on behalf of Merchant as per the terms hereof and the selections of the Merchant made through its Account.

 So long as Merchant is not in breach of this Agreement, Merchant shall be granted a unique and private Account accessible through the Service.
 The Account shall be a record of Merchant Transactions and Fees.
 Company shall provide Merchant with access codes for the Account.
 Merchant may not disclose such codes or permit any third party to use them on penalty of forfeiting access to the Account.
-Merchant assumes full responsibility for the use of its Account and the access codes thereto and shall indemnify Company for any and all claims, losses or other liabilities arising therefrom including but not limited to any access provided to a Third Party Servicer.
+Merchant assumes full responsibility for the use of its Account and the access codes thereto and shall indemnify Company for any and all claims, losses or other liabilities arising therefrom including but not limited to any access provided to a Third-Party Servicer.
 Merchant shall not use any Third-Party Servicer unless it has all necessary Payment Network registrations, as determined by Company.
-Except as required to deliver the Services or as otherwise required by law, Company shall not grant any third-party access to the Account of Merchant.
-Notwithstanding the foregoing, where a Third Party Servicer is indicated on the Site as being intergraded with the Services, Merchant shall have the right to enable an integration of the account with such Third Party Servicer provided, however, that Merchant remains liable for all acts of the Third Party Servicer as if they were performed by the Merchant hereunder.
+Except as required to deliver the Services or as otherwise required by law, Company shall not grant any third- party access to the Account of Merchant.
+Notwithstanding the foregoing, where a Third-Party Servicer is indicated on the Site as being integrated with the Services, Merchant shall have the right to enable an integration of the account with such Third-Party Servicer provided, however, that Merchant remains liable for all acts of the Third-Party Servicer as if they were performed by the Merchant hereunder.

 3. Prohibited Activities